cortexproject/cortex/docs/blocks-storage/production-tips.md

 The compactor generally needs a lot of disk space in order to download source blocks from the bucket and store the compacted block before uploading it to the storage.
 Please refer to [Compactor disk utilization](./compactor.md#compactor-disk-utilization) for more information about how to do capacity planning.

+### Ensure deletion marks migration is disabled after first run

+Cortex 1.7.0 introduced a change to store block deletion marks in a per-tenant global `markers/` location in the object store.
+If your Cortex cluster has been created with a Cortex version older than 1.7.0, the compactor needs to migrate deletion marks to the global location.

+The migration is a one-time operation run at compactor startup.
+Running it at every compactor startup is a waste of resources and increases the compactor startup time so, once it successfully run once, you should disable it via `-compactor.block-deletion-marks-migration-enabled=false` (or its respective YAML config option).

 ## Caching

 ### Ensure memcached is properly scaled